 This is the worst type of loan.
 Credit cards are generally called an Easy Money and this easy money, in turn, proves so costly, if not used judiciously.
 This loan is the costliest among the lot.

 Those who want to play with the credit period and minimum outstanding must note that this is a sure way of falling into a debt trap.
 If not serviced on time, this loan can make a big hole in your pocket.

 Here, along with the interest charged on loan, you have to pay the rollover interest cost.
 One has to understand that Credit cards should be used as Convenience tools and not to enlarge cash availability beyond your means.
 This loan comes with a rate of Interest in the range of 18%-24%.
 Rollover interest cost can be in excess of 40%.

-In life, one faces different circumstances where one is forced to take some loan to satisfy the short-term requirements.
-To counter this problem there are different types of loans which are economical.
+In life, one faces different circumstances where one is forced to take some loans to satisfy the short-term requirements.
+To counter this problem there are different types of loans that are economical.
 Following are some of those:

 Not So Bad Loans

 If you have some Shares or Mutual Funds, then you can take loans against those securities.
 Banks provide you with 50% of the value of securities as a loan.